 In particular, I’m interested in how functional traits, and phylogeny and taxonomy, can be used to understand patterns and processes in nature.
 I’m currently:

-- Exploring global biogeographic patterns, mechanisms of community assembly, and fish productivity in reef fishes using data from the Reef Life Survey network.
+- Exploring global biogeographic patterns, mechanisms of community assembly, and drivers of productivity in reef fishes using data from the Reef Life Survey network.

 - Investigating seasonal and interannual patterns in invertebrate diversity in Chesapeake Bay seagrass beds, with an emphasis on community responses to catastrophic warming events.

-- Explaining how seagrass beds function, using experimental manipulations of estuarine consumers and conducting a literature review of faunal-macrophyte interactions.
+- Explaining how seagrass/macroalgal beds function, using experimental manipulations of estuarine consumers and conducting a literature review of faunal-macrophyte interactions.

-My research also involves seagrass ecosystems, specifically the animals that live within them.
-As part of the the Zostera Experimental Network (ZEN), we investigated the relationships between invertebrate grazers, their seagrass home, their predators, and the environment across the entire northern hemisphere.
-Currently, we’re engaged in a second round of investigation to further character seagrass beds, all the way from microbes to macrophytes.
+As part of the the Zostera Experimental Network (ZEN), I helped investigated the relationships between invertebrate grazers, their seagrass habitat, their predators, and their environment across the entire northern hemisphere.
+Currently, the network is engaged in a second round of investigation to further characterize seagrass beds, all the way from microbes to macrophytes.

 I started this blog, sample(ECOLOGY), to share some of the thoughts, explorations, and R code that I stash away on a daily basis.
 Hopefully someone out there will find some use for it as well.
 You can read more about my various projects here.

 I also helped co-found the blog BioDiverse Perspectives, meant to foster discussion among graduate students studying biodiversity science all over the world.
 While I’ve since turned the reins over to actual students, its a great place to interact with fellow graduate students who are studying biodiversity science.